sprucelabsai/path-resolver/README.md

 # @sprucelabs/path-resolver

-Add node runtime support for the `compilerOptions.paths` of your `tsconfig.json`.
+Add runtime support for the `compilerOptions.paths` of your `tsconfig.json`.

 ### Example tsconfig.json